Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

-In this section we give a characterization of the nondeterministic directions of $(X_{\zeta},S,\Z^{d})$ in the case $\zeta$ is a bijective on extremities constant-shape substitution.
-A starting remark is that for each $n>0$, the set of directions $\SS^{d-1}$ is stratified by the opposite normal fan $\N(F_{n}^{\zeta})$ (see Section 2).
+In this section, we give a characterization of the nondeterministic directions (defined in \cref{SectionNonDeterminsiticDirections}) of a substitutive subshift $(X_{\zeta},S,\Z^{d})$, in the case where $\zeta$ is \emph{extremally permutative}.
+A starting remark is that, for each $n>0$, the set of directions $\SS^{d-1}$ is stratified by the opposite normal fan $\N(\conv(F_{n}^{\zeta}))$ (see \cref{Subsectionconvexgeometry}).
 Our description of the nondeterministic directions is given in terms of union of these fans.